Citizen Kay

 Citizen Kay is an Australian Canberra-based hip hop artist.

-Citizen Kay's EP Demokracy was nominated for ARIA Award for Best Urban Album at the ARIA Music Awards of 2015.
+Citizen Kay's EP Demokracy was nominated for Best Urban Album at the ARIA Music Awards of 2015.

 Citizen Kay's debut album, With the People, was nominated the next year.

 Biography

 Kojo Owusu-Ansah was born in Ghana and moved to Australia (in 2000) when he was six.
 He is the older brother of Genesis Owusu.

 He released this single, "YES!" in 2013 and followed it up the next year with an EP called Demokracy, released in November 2014.
 The EP was nominated for Best Urban Album at the ARIAs and Best Independent Hip-Hop Album Release at the AIR Awards of 2015.